quailyquaily/quaily-docs/docs/writer/channel-settings.md

 When a subscriber subscribes to a list, they receive a welcome email.

 Here you can edit the content of the welcome email.
-If the content is empty, **[Quail](https://quaily.com "Quail Official Website")** will use the default text.
+If the content is empty, **[Quaily](https://quaily.com "Quaily Official Website")** will use the default text.

 ### Signature Text

 At the end of each email, a signature text is attached.

 Here you can edit the content of the signature text.
-If the content is empty, Quail will not attach the signature text to the message.
+If the content is empty, Quaily will not attach the signature text to the message.

 ### Email Provider denylist